Overview of Special Education

 - Transition program

 Section 504 Plan

 For those students who may not be eligible for an IEP, they may still require accommodations if they have a disability that substantially impacts a major life activity – such as learning or concentrating.
 In those circumstances, he or she may be eligible for reasonable accommodations through a Section 504 plan.

 - Some examples of accommodations include but are not limited to:

 - Alternative tests

-These laws are intended to protect persons with disabilities against discrimination on the basis of their disabilities.
-When there is a dispute regarding whether the evaluations, educational programs and accommodation plans are appropriate, the laws provide parents with due process procedures to challenge such determinations.
+Section 504 laws are intended to protect persons with special needs against discrimination on the basis of their disabilities.
+When there is a dispute regarding whether the evaluations, educational programs, and accommodation plans are appropriate, the laws provide parents with due process procedures to challenge such determinations.
 If parents are successful, they may be entitled to reimbursement of legal fees.

 Contact Freeman Law Offices, LLC today to learn ways you can help your child make progress in his or her educational program.